The Willing Equine

 APHA Buckskin Mare

 Tiger started off life on a ranch in Texas and then made her way to a training barn where, from what I can gather, she was intended to be a barrel racer.
-However, due to her sensitive nature and the all too common rough methods used during training she quickly became frightened of humans.
+However, due to her sensitive nature and the all too common rough methods used during training, she quickly became frightened of humans.
 Behaviors such as bucking and rearing under saddle became an every day occurrence, refusing to be caught, shying away from a raised hand, and many nervous habits such as muscle twitches.
 To be honest though, I couldn't see any of this when I met her for the first time.
 All I knew was that this "gorgeous reject barrel racer with no name" was coming home with me.
 And so began a major transformation in my horsemanship journey.

 Though every horse throughout my life has taught me a tremendous amount, Tiger was pivotal in changing the way I approached horse training.
 It took me awhile to figure out, but gradually I realized that undoing seven years of traumatic training wasn't going to happen by applying more pressure and correction.
 Traditional or natural horsemanship training methods just weren't going to remedy the deep seeded issues humans had caused this horse.
 Sure, I could force her to be obedient, but riding a frightened suppressed horse isn't my idea of a healthy partnership.
 Instead I wanted a willing partner that desired to do everything asked of her because I understood her, and offered her consistency, reliability, and a positive environment.

 Shesa Spittin Image aka "Pumpkin"